ferpinan/cap-test/test-answers.md

 ## 1
 __C__

-Compiler Error: `show` method is final in Base class, it can not be overriden
+Compiler Error: `show` method is final in Base class, it can not be overridden

 ## 2